Tikitikitikidesuka/ibverbs-rs/crates/multi-event-packet/README.md

 # 💫🛠️ Multi Event Packet
-This crate provides the [`MultiEventPacket`] (MEP) type used in LHCb event building.
+This crate provides the [`MultiEventPacket`] (MEP, pronounced /mæp/) type used in LHCb event building.

 This crate further provides a [`MultiEventPacketBuilder`] to build MEPs from MFPs.

 # What is an MEP?
-A multi event packet (MEP) is just the concatenation of multiple multi fragment packets (MFPs) from different sources for one "block" of events (remember, an MFP contains multiple fragments of some physics data from a single source for some contiguous events).
+A multi event packet (MEP, pronounced /mæp/) is just the concatenation of multiple multi fragment packets (MFPs) from different sources for one "block" of events (remember, an MFP contains multiple fragments of some physics data from a single source for some contiguous events).